SKAshwin/VaccineUptake/README.md

 ## Solution Idea

 Question was addressed using county-level data in the United States. (see `data/` and the Navigation section below for how this data was assembled from about a dozen sources; see as well as the Data and Methods section of the final manuscript).
+Data was generally obtained from several repositories (eg the census) and some webscraping in some cases.

 We first ran simple county-level regressions (no causal interpretation; see below for more sophisticated methodology), linking the share of the adult population vaccinated (the "vaccine uptake") with several county-level covariates, with state-level fixed effects.
 We also attempted this regression on a panel of counties, with their vaccine uptakes recorded for each month from May 2021 to March 2022, adding interactions with the covariates and time to watch the evolution of the slope estimates over time.
 With this, we observed greater polarization by party ID and by religion over time.